-To avoid plagiarism, you must give credit (i.e., in your “Works Consulted” list) whenever you:
+To avoid plagiarism, you must give credit (i.e., immediately after you use the source in the project AND again in your “Works Consulted” list) whenever you:

 - quote or paraphrase another person’s spoken or written words;

 - use another person’s idea, opinion, or theory; or,

 - use facts, statistics, graphs, images or any piece of information in any format that is not common knowledge